najwa93/create-invoice-for-products/README.md

 4- php artisan key:generate

+Now for database:

+we use mysql database with phpmyadmin,

+1- create new database in phpmyAdmin with name invoices

+2- edit DB_DATABASE in .env file to invoices

+3- run php artisan migrate

+4- run php artisan db:seed

+ then run:

-5- npm install
+- npm install

-6- npm run build
+- npm run build

 # Technical Choices & Architecture:
 Unfortunately I didn't use specific design pattern, but if I have much time I would use repository design pattern,